pollere/DCT/tools/README.md

 # Tools for setting up certs for DCT-enabled applications

-The domain trust schema and the signing certs it specifies are central to DeftT deployments.
+The domain communications schema and the signing cert chain it specifies are central to DeftT deployments.
 The DCT/versec directory covers the language for expressing trust rules and a compiler that checks those rules and, optionally, creates a binary output file readable by DCT schema library modules.
 Since DeftT *requires* signing keys for all communications, this directory provides tools to simplify that process.
-DCT/tools contains utilities that can be used to go from that trust schema to identity *bundles* of certificates for each entity of the domain.
+DCT/tools contains utilities that can be used to go from that schema to identity *bundles* of certificates for each entity (member) of the domain.
 These primitives that can be used as part of a secure configuration procedure.
 This document outlines how to make identity bundles and an example basic configuration procedure.

-## From Trust Schema to Identity Bundle
+## From Trust Rules to Identity Bundle

 Bundles contain the information needed to start a DCT-enabled application organized (using TLVs), in the required order of:

 - 0: the trust anchor (sample.root)
 - 1: the schema (sample.schema)
-- 2...(n-2): the signing cert's signing chain
+- 2...(n-2): the identity cert's signing chain
-- n-1: the signing cert and its key
+- n-1: the identity cert and its key

 An application can receive its bundle via the command line, a pipe or some other method.
 The bundle is used by DCT's run-time modules (consult DCT/examples for applications).
-The identity bundle can itself be used by a utility on each device to create signing certs for applications rather than using the top-level identity directly.
+The identity bundle is itself used by each member entity to create signing certs for applications rather than using the identity directly.
+The example bundles include the private identity key but, in a deployment, this should not be part of the bundle, but securely configured.
+Deployment bundles should only include public certs.

 Steps to make a bundle:

 1. Starting from a text trust schema file, a binary version is compiled, e.g. for sample.trust in DCT/versec:

-    `schemaCompile -o sampe.scm sample.trust`
+    `schemaCompile -o sampe.scm sample.rules`

 2. A trust anchor (root) cert for the domain must be created in order to sign all the required certs.  sample.trust  gives the Name prefix required so the root is created as a self-signed cert: